 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

-Within TCM, "infertility", is potentially related to the following diagnostic patterns - blood stagnation, kidney jing deficiency, kidney yang deficiency, kidney yin deficiency, liver qi stagnation, spleen qi deficiency, stomach qi deficiency among many other possibilities and/or layered combinations.
+Within TCM, "infertility" is potentially related to one or more of the following diagnostic patterns: blood stagnation, kidney jing deficiency, kidney yang deficiency, kidney yin deficiency, liver qi stagnation, spleen qi deficiency, and/or stomach qi deficiency.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
-A potential range of underlying factors and approaches for infertility are described in our acupuncture protocol page - "acupuncture for female infertility - treatment protocols " .
+To illustrate and guide developing an acupuncture treatment for someone experiencing infertility, this issue is referenced in the following acupuncture protocol section:

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: